 Invest to Save and Invest to Earn schemes for all Services are expected to fund any revenue pressures, including borrowing costs, over the life of the asset.
-However any additional savings or income generated in addition to this repayment will be retained by the respective Service and will contribute towards their revenue savings targets.
+However, any additional savings or income generated in addition to this repayment will be retained by the respective Service and will contribute towards their revenue savings targets.

-In the Spending Review 2015, the Chancellor of the Exchequer announced that to support local authorities to deliver more efficient and sustainable services, the government would allow local authorities to spend up to 100% of their fixed asset receipts (excluding Right to Buy receipts) on the revenue costs of reform projects.
-As part of the 2017-18 Business Plan, the Council decided to use this flexibility to fund transformational activity, and as a result, prudential borrowing undertaken by the Council for the years 2017-18 and 2018-19 will be £2.3m higher in each respective year.
-This is expected to create additional Financing costs in the revenue budget of £146k in each of 2017-18 and 2018-19.
-For further information, please see the Flexible Use of Capital Receipts Strategy contained within chapter 3 of the MTFS (Section 2).
+In the Spending Review 2015, the Chancellor of the Exchequer announced that to support local authorities to deliver more efficient and sustainable services, the government would allow local authorities to spend up to 100% of their fixed asset receipts (excluding Right to Buy receipts) on the revenue costs of reform projects between 2016-17 and 2018-19.
+The Government then further extended this flexibility to cover a further 3 years until 2021-22.
+As part of the 2017-18 Business Plan, the Council decided to use this flexibility to fund transformational activity, and as a result, prudential borrowing undertaken by the Council for the years 2017-18 to 2021-22 will be between £2.3m and £3.0m higher in each respective year.
+This is expected to create additional Financing costs in the revenue budget of £150k to £200k each year.
+For further information, please see the Flexible Use of Capital Receipts Strategy contained within section 3 of the MTFS (Section 2).